andrewBurrr/CPSC571Group/README.md

    python manage.py runserver
    ```
 5. **Install npm Dependencies**
-    From the `firefox extension` directory, you will need to run the following command:
+    From the `web extension` directory, you will need to run the following command:
     ```shell
     npm install
     ```
 6. **Run the Web Extension**
-    To build the web extension alongside its dependencies, run the following command from the `firefox extension` directory:
+    To build the web extension alongside its dependencies, run the following command from the `web extension` directory:
     ```shell
     npm run build
     ```